Sebelino/pyromhackit/README.md

 # Thousand Curses
-Python- and ncurses-based editor geared towards editing ROM (Read-only memory) files containing text stored in arbitrarily complex encodings.
+Python- and ncurses-based editor geared towards editing ROM (Read-only memory) files containing text stored in arbitrarily complex formats.

 The editor consists of two windows side-by-side: one displaying the ROM in hexadecimal decoding and one displaying the ROM in whatever decoding you choose to specify.
 The available codecs can be found in `codec.py`.